Peter Musñgi

-Education
+Peter A. Musñgi ([ˈmusŋi]), also known as Peter Rabbit, is a Filipino media executive, voice over artist, radio DJ and news anchor, best known as the main voice-over artist or announcer of the Philippine media conglomerate ABS-CBN Corporation, most notably being the voice-over or announcer of ABS-CBN (1987–2020), Kapamilya Channel and Kapamilya Online Live (2020–present) and Star Cinema film trailers, and as narrator of the network's shows and their associated teasers and trailers.
+Since the launch of A2Z on October 10, 2020, Musñgi is the conglomerate's and network's primary voiceover or announcer, with Lloyd Oliver Corpuz of A2Z being the secondary.
+Before rejoining ABS-CBN on March 1, 1987, Musñgi was also the voiceover of Intercontinental Broadcasting Corporation (IBC) from early 1980s to February 1987 and Banahaw Broadcasting Corporation (BBC) from 1984 to its closure on September 7, 1986.

+Early life and education

+Musñgi was born to Dominador Musñgi, a manager at the Rice and Corn Administration and a part-time bet-taker (kristo) at a cockfighting arena in Santiago, Isabela, from whom he inherited his trademark voice.

-Musñgi finished his last two years of high school at La Sallete Seminary in Isabela.
+Musñgi finished his last two years of high school at La Salette Seminary in Santiago.
 Musñgi graduated from the University of the East with a degree in business administration, major in accounting, in 1972.
 A year later, he passed the CPA Board Exam.
 At the Ateneo de Manila University, he earned his Master of Business Administration degree.

 Career

 As a high school student, Musñgi served as a DJ for a local pop radio station where a relative was the manager.
 Following his stint as a radio personality, he was tapped to provide voice as announcer in commercials and film trailers.

 He became known to the wider public when he accidentally sang the nursery rhyme, "Little Peter Rabbit" over the radio which caught the attention of actress and radio personality, Helen Vela.
 This performance led to Musñgi being dubbed as “Peter Rabbit”.